On This Page

 5. Lifecycle modeling: This method predicts a product's progression through market adoption stages, enabling businesses to effectively manage inventory and tailor marketing efforts throughout its lifecycle.

-This forecasting method is primarily used for new product lines, especially when historical data is limited.
+This Qualitative method is primarily used for new product lines, especially when historical data is limited.
 It helps businesses make informed predictions in such cases, ensuring more accurate planning.

 Widely used qualitative forecasting methods are: